- Craven Local Plan Policy EC3: Rural Economy

-When the proposal would result in the change of use of an employment premises or a community facility to another use.
+When the proposal would result in the change of use of an employment premises.

 What is required?